 Why not spend the night at Mount Cook so that you can experience some of the awesome activities on offer – like a helicopter tour or kayaking on Tasman or Mueller Lake.
 There are not many hotels in Mount Cook Village so you need to book in advance.
-A few favorites of mine are the luxurious Hermitage Hotel the Mount Cook Alpine Lodge and budget-friendly YHA Hostel.
+A few favorites of mine are the luxurious Hermitage Hotel and the Mount Cook Alpine Lodge.

 12. Lake Tekapo

 Visiting Lake Tekapo is a must on any road trip around the South Island and on your way to Christchurch you’ll conveniently drive right past.
 One of the most popular activities in Lake Tekapo is to visit the tiny but stunning Church of the Good Shepherd.
 This Church is especially popular with photographers as the altar window frames a perfect view of the Southern Alps and the milky blue lake.